Loukade/meteo-dashboard/README.md

 - Automatic geolocation-based weather display
 - Search weather by city name with live search
 - Detailed 3-hour interval forecast in a modal popup
-- Responsive and clean UI with light/dark mode support
 - Real-time weather icons and descriptions
 - Forecast list with date/time and temperature details
 - Smooth transitions and interactive components